 - Single-use drinks bottles

 - Internal plastic trays e.g. trays used in packets of cookies or biscuits

 - Disposable cutlery, plastic plates and bowls, plastic cups, lids and stirrers * we don’t use these on tour but do sometimes purchase in Ulaanbaatar

 - Polystyrene packaging such as for takeaway food ordered from local restaurants

 - Plastic straws * we don’t use these on tour but sometimes a drink in a local bar comes with a plastic straw

 Where single-use plastic items or packaging cannot be avoided, we’ll give preference to recyclable/ compostable plastic and/or plastic packaging/items with recycled content.
 We’ll also look at reducing, sorting, and separating (plastic) waste.

-If you would like more details on our #miniplasticfreemongoliachallenge then get in touch with Jess for details.
+If you would like more details on our #miniplasticfreemongoliachallenge then get in touch with Jess.